danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

-When multiple readers for a given MIME type are discovered, such as one ``'text/csv'`` Reader declared by pandas and another declared by dask.dataframe, a function like `open` could use a heuristic to choose between them or present options to the user.
+When multiple readers for a given MIME type are discovered, such as one ``'text/csv'`` Reader declared by pandas and another declared by dask.dataframe, a function like `some_library.open` could use a heuristic to choose between them or present options to the user.
 Different libraries can make different choices here; we don't need to pick one "correct" priority.
 For example, perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` (if available)